Largo da Memória: History

 With a neocolonial style, the project enhanced the obelisk, introduced a new fountain (in a tank also called "vasca"), a portico with tiles, staircases and circular benches also called exedras.
 In 1922, the Ladeira da Memória Street became the first public place where the city coat of arms of São Paulo appeared.
 The tiles of the work with the city coat of arms (chosen in a public contest won by Guilherme de Almeida and Wasth Rodrigues in 1917) were produced in England and painted and re-baked in Brazil in the first Brazilian factory to produce fine faience, a type of ceramic used in dishes such as cups, plates, and others.
 Located in Santa Catarina, the factory was owned by Ranzini, an Italian ceramist.
 The representations on the tile confirm what the square is: Memoria (Memory).
 The square was protected by the municipality in the early 1970s (Z8-200-083).
 Moreover, the landscaping project kept the fig tree in the same place, with the support of councilman Amaral Gurgel, who exposed, in the Municipal Chamber of São Paulo (Câmara Municipal de São Paulo - CMSP), his concern about the care given to the trees in the place.The fig tree only had some branches cut off during the construction of the Anhangabaú Station, in the 1970s, a few meters below.
 The construction of the accesses to the subway station and the installation of the bus terminal at Bandeira Square, in the late 1960s, significantly altered the surroundings of the square.

 Throughout the 19th century, complaints about the functioning of the fountain were common, especially in relation to the pipes, which were precarious and targets of constant maintenance.
 Even so, it served the São Paulo population and travelers with their animals for decades, until, in 1872, the fountain was removed from Largo da Memória.
 At that time, the railroad's role as the "gateway" to the city was transferred to the Luz Station; the old troops gradually lost their importance, until they were completely replaced by the train.
 The fact was due to the railroad system changing the city's transportation axis: transportation with donkeys and horses gradually decreased, as trains became the main transportation actors, both from the interior and from the coast.
 Without the fountain, the Largo da Memória lost much of its relevance.

-Due to the cultural, historical and architectural importance of this place in the formation of the city, Largo da Memória was declared a state heritage site in 1975 by the Council for the Defense of Historical, Archaeological, Artistic and Tourist Heritage (Conselho de Defesa do Patrimônio Histórico, Arqueológico, Artístico e Turístico - CONDEPHAAT) and a municipal heritage site in 1991 by Municipal Council for the Preservation of São Paulo Historical, Cultural and Environmental Heritage (Conselho Municipal de Preservação do Patrimônio Histórico, Cultural e Ambiental da Cidade de São Paulo - CONPRESP).
+Due to the cultural, historical and architectural importance of this place in the formation of the city, Largo da Memória was declared a state heritage site in 1975 by the Council for the Defense of Historical, Archaeological, Artistic and Tourist Heritage (Conselho de Defesa do Patrimônio Histórico, Arqueológico, Artístico e Turístico - CONDEPHAAT) and a municipal heritage site in 1991 by Municipal Council for the Preservation of the Historical, Cultural and Environmental Heritage of the City of São Paulo (Conselho Municipal de Preservação do Patrimônio Histórico, Cultural e Ambiental da Cidade de São Paulo - CONPRESP).